FischKevin/FischKevin/README.md

 😄 Pronouns : he/him

-⚡️ Fun fact : when I am not learning front end development, I like to cook (especially chocolate deserts), playing with my kids, working out, making DIY soaps, and doing puzzles.
+⚡️ Fun fact : before switching to frontend developpment, I was a QA for 15 years.
 ## 🛠 Skills
 Javascript, HTML, CSS.